-VXML Interaction Server requires Version 6 or higher of the Java Runtime Environment.
+VXML Interaction Server requires either version 6 or 7 of the Java Runtime Environment.

-Checking Whether the JRE is Installed
+Checking whether the JRE is Installed

 Use the free online tool at http://java.com/en/download/installed.jsp to check which version of Java is currently installed.
 Or, navigate to Start > Control Panel and look for the Java entry.